DSTECHNO/simOptDST/EUROCC/Stage2/README.md

-# EUROCC Phase 2 (Optimization for slot width and slot height separately)
+# Stage 2: Optimization of width and hitght of the slots separately.

 							GENERAL DESCRIPTIONS